-- Significant increase of PD parameter in whole life of exposure ("lifetime") determined on reporting date in relation to the "lifetime" PD from the origination date (initial recognition) in the perspective of the whole remaining period from reporting date to maturity, - Classification the exposure/client as Watch List, - Rating 18/19, - Customer service by the corporate restructuring unit DKZR/CKD (does not apply to customers classifying to the Easy Lending path), - Forbearance, - Delay > 30 days in repayment of credit obligations.
+- Significant increase of PD parameter in whole life of exposure ("lifetime") determined on reporting date in relation to the "lifetime" PD from the origination date (initial recognition) in the perspective of the whole remaining period from reporting date to maturity, - Classification the exposure/client as Watch List, - Rating 18/19, - Customer service by the corporate restructuring unit DKZR/CKD (does not apply to customers classifying to the Easy Lending path), - Forbearance, - Delay > 30 days in repayment of credit obligations, - Deterioration of the risk profile of the portfolio of a given exposure, - A significant increase in PD since the exposure was granted.

 More information on credit risk adjustments is available in the annual consolidated financial statements of the ING Bank Śląski S.A.
-Group for the year 2021 in chapter III.
-Significant accounting principles in point 14.13.
-Impairment.
+Group for the year 2022 in chapter III.
+Significant accounting principles in point 13.12.
+Expected credit losses.